awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

         by specifying a slide-window size ``s``, where s can an integer or float, GSProcessing then transforms each numeric value ``v`` of the property into a range from ``v - s/2`` through ``v + s/2`` , and assigns the value v to every bucket that the range covers.
-      - ``normalizer`` (String, optional): Applies a normalization to the data, after imputation.
-Can take the following values:
-         - ``none``: (Default) Don't normalize the numerical values during encoding.
-         - ``min-max``: Normalize each value by subtracting the minimum value from it, and then dividing it by the difference between the maximum value and the minimum.
-        - ``standard``: Normalize each value by dividing it by the sum of all the values.
 --------------

 Examples